People don’t fear death.

 How to Use:

-*Dosage amount: varies significantly depending on level of pain, strength of the plant, and individual tolerance.
+*Dosage amount: varies significantly depending on the pain level, the plant’s strength, and individual tolerance.

-Safety: Despite what you may have been taught in middle school, marijuana is a very safe natural pain killer.
+Safety: Despite what you may have been taught in middle school, marijuana is a safe, natural pain killer.

 Side Effects: The main side effects of marijuana are sedation, increased appetite, dizziness, and lethargy.
 Smoking can lead to lung issues.